rust-gamedev/rust-gamedev.github.io/content/news/019/index.md

 work has been done on the art team, with new weapon models, new mobs like fish.
 Some quality of life improvements were added, like humanoids automatically deploying gliders while falling to avoid fall damage.
-CI changes were made to finally have the Github mirror update periodically without error from LFS storage.
+CI changes were made to finally have the GitHub mirror update periodically without error from LFS storage.
 In March, Veloren will release 0.9.

 February's full weekly devlogs: "This Week In Veloren...":